Vilijan/NFTMarketplace/TutorialExplanation.md

 > An interface is a logically grouped set of methods.
 A method is a section of code intended to be invoked externally with an application call transaction.

+#TODO: Add explanation and link to the Cosimo Bassi State observer.

 Coming back to our application, I try to follow those suggestions and first define an `NFTMarketplaceInterface` which contains all of the necessary methods.
 Those methods define the communication between the stateful smart contract and the external applications.

 ```python